-The most important thing to remember is that the skills that you list should be tailored specifically for the job for which you are applying or clearly be a transferable skill.
+The skills that you list should be tailored specifically for the job which you are applying for.
 If you are applying for a job in sales, listing expertise in PhotoShop will take away attention from more relevant skills, such as familiarity with HubSpot.

 When you list out skills, it’s crucial that you are able to provide specific examples of how you have employed these skills.
 This is important for both hard and soft skills listed.
 Rather than simply stating that you have strong communication skills, include instances of leading team meetings and supervising large teams.
 Providing evidence of how you have used mentioned skills in the past gives employers a sense of how you would be able to use them at their company.